 To know how to become an Epidemiologist, it is quintessential to understand what skills you need to incorporate to follow this career path in Medical Science.
-Following are the skills you need to have as an epidemiologist:
+The following are the skills you need to have as an epidemiologist:

-- Comprehensive understanding of public health, global pandemics, health hazards, amongst others.
+- Comprehensive understanding of public health, global pandemics, and health hazards, amongst others.

 - Incisive research and analytical skills to meticulously determine the best response measure to any public health emergency.

-- Mathematical skills to drafting surveys and findings.
+- Mathematical skills in drafting surveys and findings.

 - Attention to detail